paulhahayes/LitLedge/README.md

     DATA PIN = 12

 Note: I am currently working on an interface to load entire color palettes and patterns but have not yet finished this code.
-For now, to change the color of the strip, use the variable CRGB colorActive = CRGB( 255, 90, 0); to either put RGB values between 0-255 or refer to https://fastled.io/docs/3.1/struct_c_r_g_b.html for more details.
+For now, to change the color of the strip, use the variable:
+ CRGB colorActive = CRGB( 255, 90, 0);

+use values between 0-255 or for more details use the [fastLED docs] (https://fastled.io/docs/3.1/struct_c_r_g_b.html).